clami66/AF_unmasked/README.md

 ```
 python prepare_templates.py --target examples/H1137/H1137.fasta \
     --template examples/H1137/H1137.pdb \
-    --out_dir examples/ \
+    --output_dir AF_models/ \
     --align
 ```

-When using a `.fasta` target, the outputs will be saved in a subfolder inside `out_dir` with the same name as the fasta file.
-In this case, the outputs will be stored inside `examples/H1137` because the fasta filename is `H1137.fasta`.
+When using a `.fasta` target, the outputs will be saved in a subfolder inside `output_dir` with the same name as the fasta file.
+In this case, the outputs will be stored inside `AF_models/H1137` because the fasta filename is `H1137.fasta`.

 **Chain mapping flags**